- About us

 At Lloyds Online Doctor, we believe in giving our patients the best possible care, which includes taking care of your privacy so that you have confidence in the way we handle your information.

-To help you understand how we treat your personal data, please read the following policy carefully.
+To help you understand how we treat your personal data, please read the following notice carefully.

 If you have any questions about our service, you can contact our Patient Advisory team on: 014311451.

-We encourage you to only use this service if you are completely happy with the service we offer, and the practices outlined in this policy.
+We encourage you to only use this service if you are completely happy with the service we offer, and the practices outlined in this notice.

 Please note, this website may contain links to other websites which are provided for your convenience.
 We are only responsible for the privacy practices and security of this site.
 We recommend that you check the privacy and security policies/procedures of every website that you visit.